ibm-cloud-docs/Cloudant/guides/database_partitioning.md

 ```
 {: codeblock}

-For this document, that uses the partitioning scheme based on a piece of
-infrastructure, the document ID might include the infrastructure ID as
-the partition key, and include both device and timestamp as the document key:
+This document uses the partitioning scheme based on a piece of infrastructure.
+The document ID might include the infrastructure ID as the partition key, and include both device and timestamp as the document key:

 ```
 bridge-9876:device-123456-20181211T11:13:24.123456Z